isomerpages/jointpoly-ace/_programmes/The Frontier Series for Educators.md

 ---
 Welcome to the **Frontier Series for Educators**.

-The Frontier Series for Educators is a repertoire of professional development sessions organised by JP-AcE exclusively for polytechnic educators across five polytechnics.
-The Frontier Series aims to inspire lifelong learning, support reflective T&L practices, expand T&L capabilities and empower educators to be future-ready by exploring new education trends and innovative ways of teaching and learning.
+The Frontier Series for Educators is a repertoire of professional development sessions organised by JP-AcE exclusively for polytechnic educators.
+The Frontier Series aims to inspire lifelong learning, support reflective T&L practices, expand T&L capabilities and empower educators to be future-ready by exploring new educational trends and innovative ways of teaching and learning.

 Check out new upcoming sessions below.
 Interested polytechnic staff may register directly using the registration forms below.

-#### New Workshop: Introduction to the Metaverse
+#### Workshop: Introduction to the Metaverse
 ![](/images/metaverse%20banner.png)

 Hi educators!
 Are you curious about the metaverse but not sure what it is?
 No worries!
 JP-AcE has dedicated months studying about it, so that you don't have to spend a long time doing so.
-In this 1-day beginner crash course tailored for polytechnic educators, we will help you go from being a metaverse newbie to an explorer of the metaverse world.
+In this 1-day beginner crash course tailored for polytechnic educators, we will help you to go from being a metaverse newbie to an explorer of the metaverse world.

 As educators, staying informed about the latest advancements and emerging technologies is essential to remain relevant and future ready.
 Although the metaverse is still in its early stages of development and optimal conditions may not yet be fully present, this crash course offers an opportunity for educators to gain an early glimpse of its possibilities.